Convocation Awards and Medals

 Chancellor’s Graduate Award and Fry Family Foundation Graduate Leadership Award

 The Chancellor's Graduate Award, the most prestigious leadership recognition awarded by Memorial University, is given at Convocation to the student of the graduating class who has demonstrated the greatest leadership contribution to graduate student life and other areas of the community during his or her university years.
 It is awarded by the Senate Committee on Undergraduate Scholarships, Bursaries and Awards based on a recommendation from the President in consultation with the Deputy Provost (Students) and Associate Vice-President (Academic) Undergraduate Studies and the Dean, School of Graduate Studies.
-The recipient of the Chancellor’s Graduate Award will also receive The Fry Family Foundation Leadership Award valued at $10,000.00 in recognition of their contribution to student life at Memorial University of Newfoundland.
+The recipient of the Chancellor’s Graduate Award will also receive The Fry Family Foundation Leadership Award valued at $10,000.00 in recognition of their contribution to student life at Memorial University.
 More information found here.

 Dissertation Awards recognize the outstanding dissertations produced by master’s and doctoral students.